coreui/coreui/docs/content/components/chip.md

 Chips are similar to badges, but they have a single size and more defined visual styles useful for indicating state and selection.

 - Chips are statically sized—they don't scale with the parent element by default.
-- Chips can have icons, avatars, and dismiss buttons.
+- Chips can have icons, avatars, and remove buttons.
 - Chips can be active or disabled.
-- Chips automatically gain focus when they are `selectable` or `dismissible`.
+- Chips automatically gain focus when they are `selectable` or `removable`.
 - Chips support keyboard navigation and selection in their container.

 See examples of all of this in action below.